libinmv/Tasks-Manager/README.md

-The specification for this program is as follows,

 ## Specification

 This is a command line program that lets you manage your tasks.
 Each task is associated with a priority, the priority is a number that denotes how important a task is, note that the value of the priority is inversed ( lower the value highest the priority).